samposm/publications-scraper/README.md

     ./scraper.scala 2011 people.txt > list.txt

-to get a joint list of publications.
+to get a joint list of publications, in this case only for publications from 2011 or more recent.
 (Ordered by year, then by first author, then by second author, then by title.)

 At the moment only publication types